Juzmach/html-workshop/index.md

 The `<head>` element is the mind of the document.
 It covers all the abstract information about it, stuff you don't see on the document.
 Except the `<title>`.

 The `<body>` element is the body of the document.
 Everything inside it is visible to the person viewing the document/site.

+The `<h1>` element is a header and you can specify the size and hierarchy with the number in the element tag.
+The size range is 1-6.

+The `<p>` element is a paragraph element.
+Inside it you can write normal text.

 # Assignment: Personal portfolio site